Estadio Monumental Isidro Romero Carbo

-The Estadio Monumental Banco Pichincha is a football stadium located in the parish of Tarqui in northern Guayaquil, Ecuador.
-An aerial lift or cable car currently under construction will connect the stadium with the "Aerovia" Julian Coronel station in downtown Guayaquil, which service is scheduled to start in the second half of August 2021.
+The Estadio Monumental Banco Pichincha is a football stadium in the parish (municipality) of Tarqui in northern Guayaquil, Ecuador.
+An aerial lift or cable car to connect the stadium with the "Aerovia" Julian Coronel station in downtown Guayaquil was scheduled to start in 2021.
 The stadium is the home to Ecuadorian football club Barcelona SC.
-It has a capacity of 59,283, which makes it the largest stadium in Ecuador.
+It has a capacity of 57,267, which makes it the largest stadium in Ecuador.
+It is located at 10 meters (32,8 feet) above sea level.

 History

-The stadium was born from the initiative of club president Isidro Romero Carbo.
-He wanted Barcelona, at the time playing their home games at the Estadio Modelo Alberto Spencer Herrera, to have their own stadium.
+Club president Isidro Romero Carbo wanted Barcelona, at the time playing their home games at the Estadio Modelo Alberto Spencer Herrera, to have their own stadium.

 The stadium was inaugurated on December 27, 1987.
-The first game was played against FC Barcelona of Spain, which Barcelona SC won 1-0.
-Barcelona invited many South American football celebrities, such as Pelé, to the inauguration.
-Pelé was so astonished, he compared the stadium to the famous Maracanã in Rio de Janeiro.
+The first game was played against Peñarol of Uruguay, which Barcelona SC lost 1-3.
+Barcelona invited many South American football celebrities, such as Pelé, to the inauguration; Pelé compared the stadium to the famous Maracanã in Rio de Janeiro: